Taimak

-Taimak Guarriello (born June 27, 1964), known mononymously as Taimak (/ˈtaɪmɑːk/), is an American martial artist, actor, and stuntman, known for his lead role as Leroy Green ("Bruce Leroy") in the 1985 martial arts film The Last Dragon.
+Taimak Guarriello (born June 27, 1964), known mononymously as Taimak (/ˈtaɪmɑːk/), is an American actor, martial artist and stuntman, known for his lead role as Leroy Green ("Bruce Leroy") in the 1985 martial arts film The Last Dragon.

 Personal life

 Taimak was born on June 27, 1964, in Los Angeles, California, to an Italian father and an African-American mother.
 He currently lives in New York City.

 Career

 Taimak's leading role in Berry Gordy's The Last Dragon, in which he played Leroy Green, a Bruce Lee-inspired martial artist in search of "The Glow," was his first major break in acting.
 The film was a financial success and grossed more than $25 million at the box office.

 Since The Last Dragon, Taimak has appeared in a number of TV roles and over a dozen plays.

 Taimak later appeared in a number of TV roles and music videos including the lead male in Janet Jackson's "Let's Wait Awhile" music video and Debbie Allen's "Special Look" video.
 He played a date rapist in an episode of the TV show A Different World.
 He appeared in 36 Crazyfists' music video "Bloodwork."

 Taimak has worked with a number of celebrities, including Madonna, and starred in the play Cheaters, which toured the United States.
-He starred in a hit Off-Broadway show in 2004 called Roadhouse The Comedy, based on the Patrick Swayze film Road House.
+He starred in a hit Off-Broadway show called Roadhouse The Comedy, based on the Patrick Swayze film Road House, from December 9, 2003, to February 1, 2004, at the Barrow Street Theatre in New York.

-In 2002, Taimak opened a gym called Fitness Concepts on the East Side (Manhattan) of Manhattan.
+In 2002, Taimak opened a gym called Fitness Concepts on the East Side of Manhattan.
 He published a fitness DVD titled Taimak FIT (Find Inner Transformation), intended to be the first of a series.

 He is an accomplished martial artist and has received black belts in Goju Ryu Karate, Jeet Kune Do, Wing Chun, Hapkido, Jujutsu, Taekwondo, and Brazilian Jiu-Jitsu.
 He studied Chinese Goju under "The Black Dragon", Ron Van Clief.

 He officiated the preliminary MMA bouts at UFC 6 and UFC 7.

 In 2006 he made a few appearances alongside Jimmy Yang in Ring of Honor.
 Yang's character at the time had adopted some of Leroy Green's traits as his own.

 In November 2015, Taimak and Cary-Hiroyuki Tagawa were honorees for the Fists of Legends Legacy Award at the Urban Action Showcase & Expo at HBO.

 In March 2016, Incorgnito Publishing Press published Taimak's autobiography, Taimak, The Last Dragon.

 In 2018, Taimak starred in Sean Stone's martial arts comedy film Fury of the Fist and the Golden Fleece.